ramezian1/personal-portfolio/README.md

 **Please use **_index.html_** as the homepage to navigate throughout all my projects and main landing page.**

+### **Instructions**
 Please feel free to click on each of the folder projects to view the source code I created for each of these projects.
 The main reason of this portfolio is to showcase my skills and experience in Javascript, HTML, and CSS as well as software development in hopes of continuing to pursue my career.
 I have coded, designed, and implemented over 10 websites for various companies and individuals, as well as implemented API Keys and domain purchases and website maintenance.
 You will find the most up to date link to my resume on my homepage of this repository (index.html).
 As of 10/2024, I have not purchased a domain or published this website online, so you may need pre requisites such as a code editing software such as Visual Studio Code.
 A link to download can be found [HERE](https://code.visualstudio.com/).

+Note: Right now, the only way to view my projects as a live demo is with having a editor such as VS Code mentioned above (with download link) installed on your device, or just viewing the source code.

 ## 🖥️ Website Structure